DiamondLightSource/Opt-ID/README.md

   7. qsub -pe openmpi 24 -q medium.q -l release=rhel6 /home/gdy32713/DAWN_stable/optid/Opt-ID/IDSort/src/v2/mpijob_ed.sh --iterations 5 -l mylookupfilename.h5 -i myfilename.json -m mymagnets.mag -s 24 -r --param_c 1 mylogs

   (Use 'myfilename.json', 'mymagnets.mag', and 'mylookupfilename.h5' from earlier and the 'mylogs' directory created in step 5.
-Look at mpi_runner.py for meaning of tags.
+Type 'python mpi_runner.py -h' for meaning of tags.
 Genomes will be created in the mylogs directory with their cost as the first part of the filename - e.g. 4.62409644e-07_000_00bc026cfae7.genome is cost_generation_unique-id.genome)

-  8.
+  8. python /home/gdy32713/DAWN_stable/optid/Opt-ID/IDSort/src/v2/process_genome.py -a -r -i myfilename.json -m mymagnets.mag -t mylookupfilename.h5 mylogs/4.62409644e-07_000_00bc026cfae7.genome

+  (Use 'myfilename.json', 'mymagnets.mag', and 'mylookupfilename.h5' from earlier, and the genome of interest within 'mylogs', e.g. 'mylogs/4.62409644e-07_000_00bc026cfae7.genome'.
+Multiple genomes can be analysed at once, just add extra file locations to the end of the command.
+Type 'python process_genome.py -h' for meaning of tags.)